12 Best Cities in Oregon

 Accommodation: Top Places to Stay in Portland

 Eugene is an academic city on the southern end of the Willamette Valley, home to the University of Oregon.
-It's also Oregon's next biggest city outside of Portland and has a healthy mix of cultural attractions and outdoor appeal that blends well with a sunny forecast.
+It's also Oregon's next biggest city outside of Portland, and it has a good mix of cultural attractions and outdoor appeal that blends well with a sunny forecast.

 Healthy living and outdoor exercise are part of the Eugene mindset.
 The city is also known as TrackTown USA thanks to its collegiate track-and-field legacy, as well as being the birthplace of Nike.
 This endurance enthusiasm is put to good use on the miles of hiking and biking trails that surround the city.